dusty-nv/jetson-inference/README.md

 Both inherit from the shared [`tensorNet`](tensorNet.h) object which contains common TensorRT code.

 ## Classifying Images with ImageNet
 There are multiple types of deep learning networks available, including recognition, detection/localization, and soon segmentation.
-The first deep learning capability to highlight is **image recognition** using an 'imageNet' that's been trained to identify similar objects.
+The first deep learning capability we're highlighting in this tutorial is **image recognition** using an 'imageNet' that's been trained to identify similar objects.

 The [`imageNet`](imageNet.h) object accepts an input image and outputs the probability for each class.
 Having been trained on ImageNet database of **[1000 objects](data/networks/ilsvrc12_synset_words.txt)**, the standard AlexNet and GoogleNet networks are downloaded during [step 2](#configuring-with-cmake) from above.
 As examples of using [`imageNet`](imageNet.h) we provide a command-line interface called [`imagenet-console`](imagenet-console/imagenet-console.cpp) and a live camera program called [`imagenet-camera`](imagenet-camera/imagenet-camera.cpp).